Toronto streetcar system

-The Toronto streetcar system is a network of nine streetcar routes in Toronto, Ontario, Canada, operated by the Toronto Transit Commission (TTC).
-It is the busiest light-rail system in North America.
+The Toronto streetcar system is a network of eleven streetcar routes in Toronto, Ontario, Canada, operated by the Toronto Transit Commission (TTC).
+It is the third busiest light-rail system in North America.
 The network is concentrated primarily in Downtown Toronto and in proximity to the city's waterfront.
-Much of the streetcar route network dates from the 19th century.
-Most of Toronto's streetcar routes operate on street trackage shared with vehicular traffic, and streetcars stop on demand at frequent stops like buses.
+Much of the streetcar route network dates from the second half of the 19th century.
+Three streetcar routes operate in their own right-of-way, one in a partial right-of-way, and six operate on street trackage shared with vehicular traffic with streetcars stopping on demand at frequent stops like buses.
+Since 2020, the network has operated using only low-floor streetcars, making it fully accessible.